Program: Nurse Aide

 Purpose: The Nurse Aide program is designed to prepare persons for full-time employment as nursing assistants.

-Students must meet the general admission requirements of the College, be in good general heath and capable of strenuous lifting.
-Students must submit a separate application to the Nursing Head for approval prior to beginning nurse aide (HCT) classes.
-Students must have and maintain an overall 2.0 GPA to be admitted to nurse-aide courses.
+Admissions Requirements: Students must meet the general admission requirements of the College, be in good general health and capable of strenuous lifting.
+Students must submit a separate application to the nursing department for approval prior to beginning nurse aide (HCT) classes.
+Students must have and maintain an overall 2.5 GPA to be admitted to nurse aide program.
 Students must submit copies of all high school or GED scores and college transcripts.